DumbassAU/SigmaHostRoles/README.md

 > ### Regarding this mod
 >
-> This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or
+> This mod is affiliated with Among Us or Innersloth LLC, and the content contained therein is endorsed or
-> otherwise sponsored by Innersloth LLC.
+> sponsored by Innersloth LLC.
 Portions of the materials contained herein are the property of Innersloth LLC.
 > <br>
 > This is not a cheat, it's a mod that adds new roles and features to the game.
 If you have questions, ask in our
 > Discord server.